Deduction

 • A person who lives with two children and a sick parent at home can explain this in their formal tax return so that they allow a specific margin of deduction in the payment of their taxes.
 In this way, the tax system allows people with certain family expenses greater financial relief.

-You may be interested: Venn Diagram
+You may be interested: Instruction

 Continue with: Induction